MuscarellaLab/CompSkills/people.md

 coffee & espresso.
 I'm beginning to get into climbing, and I hope to explore cross-country skiing in the near future!

 **research**: I will be working on a project involving the physiological response of Antarctic notothenioid fishes to hypoxia stress.
+Currently, I'm planning on first characterizing these fishes' response to hypoxia stress using NMR-based or Mass Spec-based metabolomics approaches.
+Next, I will be measuring the effect of hypoxia acclimation on the transcription factor HIF-1's target genes using RNA-seq methods and transcriptomics analyses.
+My third chapter is still a bit nebulous at this point in time, but I'm considering measuring the effect of hypoxia stress on isolated mitochondrial respiration in different tissues.

 <br>